/r/gamedesign/

-r/gamedesign is a subreddit with 293k members.
-The most common kinds of discussions are advice requests and ideas, and the community frequently discusses game design, design, game, looking for, and annoying, and they frequently recommend/review video courses, college recommendations, and theory books.
+r/gamedesign is a subreddit with 295k members.
+The most common kinds of discussions are solution requests, and the community frequently discusses game design, design, game, looking for, and annoying, and they frequently recommend/review college recommendations, theory books, and programs.

 Popular Themes in r/gamedesign